did you know?

 - ~ The River Cafe at Campus O’ May just outside Ballater is one of my kids favourite lunch stops.
 Amazing home baked bread for sandwiches and Italian ice cream which are used to created the most fancy ice ream sundaes.

-- ~ Our favourite diner venue is the Moorfield House Hotel, Braemar by the games field in the village, which serves an amazing fillet steak with all the trimmings.
+- The Cairn grill. ~ which serves an amazing fillet steak with all the trimmings.
 Other home cooked options are venison steak, North Sea haddock and chips and slow cooked local lamb shank.
+Grant also provide’s a take away service on request which is very handy as the restaurant is just opposite the house.
+Booking essential.

 - ~ Rothesay Rooms in Ballater, owned by Prince Charles is a fine dining treat.
 The food will not disappoint…. excellent but pricy.
 A very reasonable taxi service helps you to have a relaxing evening.